Mega-Barrel/docker-weather-api/README.md

 # docker-weather-api

-Implementing a weather service for getting current weather, and previous day weather for Mumbai city using Weather API
+Implementing a weather service to get the previous day's weather data for Mumbai city using Weather API.

 ## .env file
 Create a **.env** file inside the folder
-Now open the **.env** file and add the following, and save and close the file
+Now open the **.env** file, add the following, and save and close the file
 ```text
 weather-api = 'YOUR API Key'
 ```